You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 # My Productivity Set-up

-This is my set-up for school-work and other serious life goals that I want to seriously achieve.
+This blog is about my set-up for school work and other serious life goals that I want to achieve.

 ## The Thinkpad